 sound name to that command as well.

-// define your applescript command val command = """display notification "Hello, world" sound name "Purr" """ // run the command val runtime = Runtime.getRuntime val code = Array("osascript", "-e", command) val process = runtime.exec(code)
+// define your applescript command val command = """display notification "Hello, world" with title "Scala" sound name "Purr" """ // run the command val runtime = Runtime.getRuntime val code = Array("osascript", "-e", command) val process = runtime.exec(code)

 There are other ways to do this, but I’ve had problems getting those approaches to run without errors on different MacOS versions, so at the moment, I use this approach in my AppleScriptUtils project.